-In order to allow for the build-up of the investment portfolio, the actual percentage of non-sustainable investments (in the form of cash or cash equivalents) may exceed the above stated percentage during the 48 months following the launch date of the Sub-Fund.
+In order to allow for the build-up of the investment portfolio, the actual percentage of sustainable investments may fall below 80% due to a higher amount of cash and cash equivalents in the Sub-Fund's investment portfolio during 48 months following the launch date of the Sub-Fund.

-After that time and due to the illiquid nature of the investments of the Sub-Fund and the need to retain sufficient buffers in the form of cash or cash equivalents to allow for redemption requests, the actual percentage of non-sustainable investment (cash or cash equivalents) may exceed the above stated percentage for a limited period of time of maximum twelve months.
+After that time and due to the illiquid nature of the investments of the Sub-Fund and the need to retain sufficient buffers in the form of cash or cash equivalents to allow for redemption requests, the actual percentage of sustainable investments may fall below 80% for a limited period of time of maximum twelve months.
 Should such a situation arise, the Sub-Fund will take reasonable actions to remedy such situation as soon as possible, taking due account of the interests of its Shareholders.